signature-opensource/CK-DeviceModel/CK.DeviceModel/Device/README.md

   protected virtual Task OnCommandSignalAsync( IActivityMonitor monitor, object? payload ) => Task.CompletedTask;
 ```

 The Signal/OnCommandSignalAsync is a simple helper that is a kind of "internal immediate multi-purpose" command.
+The paylaod
+is totally internal: a simple set of strings like `"Disconnected"`, `Connected` can do the job, as well as internal static
+singletons `internal static readonly object SignalConnected = new object();`.

 *Note:* The `CommandLoop` property is protected.
 Often, it must be exposed to the whole device's assembly.
 To expose it simply use the `new` masking operator: